 But does that mean these are the best tools for the job?
 In my opinion, no. Not necessarily.

-It’s not about accuracy – it’s about the relative accuracy
+It’s about the relative accuracy

 Are most of the website traffic estimator tools accurate?
 The short answer is no. The long answer is: I am less concerned with accuracy as much as I am concerned with the of relative accuracy.
 If that doesn’t make sense, keep reading.